Reduced stress propagation leads to increased mechanical failure resistance in auxetic materials: Theoretical model

 We assume the total stress $\Sigma_{ij}(r_i,t)$ at each lattice site to comprise the sum of the elastoplastic contribution $\sigma_{ij}$ just defined, plus a dissipative contribution of viscosity $\eta$,

 in which the strain rate tensor in terms of velocity $v_i=\dot{u}_i$ is

 Force balance in the inertialess limit requires that

 So far, we have considered only a linear elastic solid in tandem with a linear dissipative stress.
 We now incorporate plasticity, which naturally also introduces nonlinearity.
-To do so, we assume that when any element's elastic energy $E=\tfrac{1}{2}\sigma_{ij}\epsilon_{ij}$ exceeds a threshold $E_{\rm y}=1/2$ (setting our strain scale), it yields plastically on the stochastic timescale $\tau_0=1$ (setting our time unit).
+To do so, we assume that when any element's elastic energy $E=\tfrac{1}{2}\sigma_{ij}\epsilon_{ij}$ exceeds a threshold $E_{\rm y}$, it yields plastically on the stochastic timescale $\tau_0=1$ (setting our time unit).
+We set $E_{\rm y}=G/2=1/2$ (in our units), such that elements fail at a typical shear strain $O(1)$.
 The element's elastic coefficients $\mu$ and $\lambda$ (and so also $G$ and $K$) are then set to zero for all subsequent times, such that the element has permanently failed, capturing a local breakage event in our fibre network example.
 Over a timescale set by $\eta$ divided by the elastic constants, stress then propagates to recover force balance.

+In setting $E_{\rm y}=G/2=1/2$, we have chosen the local yield energy $E_{\rm y}$ to scale in proportion to the shear modulus $G$ rather than the bulk modulus $K$.
+This is because we are investigating a material’s toughness to imposed changes in shape (shear strain) rather than imposed volumetric compression (bulk strain).
+Indeed, this is the regime relevant to most applications in both nature and technology: stents, bones, blood vessels, textiles, protective pads, helmets etc. typically suffer bending, shearing or stretching (shape changes) in practical usage~\cite{ali2014auxetic,gatt2015hierarchical,evans2000auxetic,sanami2014auxetic,sloan2011helical}, rather than imposed overall bulk volumetric changes, consistent with the classification of fracture modes I-III (opening, in-plane shear and out-of-plane shear) in fracture mechanics~\cite{gdoutos2020fracture}.

+Were we to have made the alternative choice, setting $E_{\rm y}$ proportional to $K$ and exploring the auxetic regime of small $K/G$, this would correspond to a material with a very small ratio $E_{\rm y}/G$.
+Such a material would be very stiff against changes in shape, in having a large shear modulus $G$; but also very weak to changes in shape, in having a small yield energy $E_{\rm y}$.
+Such very stiff, very weak materials would fail at tiny shear strains, even in the absence of any stress propagation and associated spatially cooperative plasticity and fracture propagation.